-Although Office 365 ProPlus is designed to be easy to install, activate, and use, problems may still occasionally arise.
+Although Microsoft 365 ProPlus is designed to be easy to install, activate, and use, problems may occasionally arise.
 For example, you could run into issues with activation, licensing, or connectivity.

-This support article provides information for troubleshooting specific errors presented to you, as well as general steps for diagnosing Office ProPlus problems if that appear.
+This support article provides information for troubleshooting specific errors presented to you, as well as general steps for diagnosing Office ProPlus problems.

-If you have verified that you have an Office 365 account and have been assigned a license for Office ProPlus, but are still having problems with Office ProPlus, you should verify that Office ProPlus is activated on your computer.
+If you have verified that you have an Microsoft 365 account and have been assigned a license for Office ProPlus, but are still having problems with Office ProPlus, we recommend verifying that Office ProPlus is activated on your computer.
 Activation usually occurs during the installation process, and the computer or device has to connect to the internet at least once every 30 days in order for Office ProPlus to remain activated.
-If Office ProPlus *isn't* activated, it will go into reduced functionality mode.
+If Office ProPlus is not activated, it will go into reduced functionality mode.
 Once in reduced functionality mode, most of the commands are unavailable, and users will see one or more of the "Product Deactivated" message when they try to use Office ProPlus applications:

-If you receive this message under File > Account, select Manage Account to go to your My Account page in the Office 365 portal and manage the Office ProPlus installation
+- If you receive this message under File > Account, select Manage Account to go to your My Account page in the Microsoft 365 portal and manage the Office ProPlus installation:

-If you don't receive this page, you may need to troubleshoot other configurations that may be preventing Office 365 from connecting to the Internet, such as as your Internet connection, and/or firewall or proxy server settings.
+If you don't receive this page, you may need to troubleshoot other configurations that may be preventing Microsoft 365 from connecting to the Internet, such as your Internet connection, and/or firewall or proxy server settings.